Commercial

 Strata visitor gate

 A strata visitor gate is usually not a thermal problem at all.
-It may be a straightforward LPR or licence-plate verifier problem if the site wants to recognise authorised vehicles or log arrivals and departures more cleanly.
+It may be a straightforward LPR or verifier problem if the site wants to recognise authorised vehicles or log arrivals and departures more cleanly.
 In that case a purpose-built verifier kit is far more useful than trying to stretch a general overview bullet into a plate-recognition role.

 Remote logistics approach road